 Delaware Park was the first Delaware poker room to open and offer live games in 2010.
 Initially, the room was always full with long waiting lists every day of the week.
 Eventually the opening of competing Pennsylvania Casinos, and then Maryland casinos, the action at Delaware Park was reduced significantly.
 Delaware Park does still have a poker room, though it has been downsized and moved to the other end of the casino.

-Sports betting is available in Delaware but there are unique restrictions that are worth taking note of.
+Even though sports betting is available in Delaware there are unique restrictions that are worth taking note of.
 The three casinos in the state are able to facilitate sports betting, but so too are more than 30 other locations which are referred to as “retail” sites.
 The odd facet with sports betting at physical locations in Delaware is the fact that it is limited to wagering on the NFL.

 Beyond this, the NFL wagering that is allowed to take place is of the parlay variety exclusively.
 In essence, a brick and mortar sports bettor in the state of Delaware is never allowed to wager on a single game.
 Instead, they must place a parlay of at least 2 games.
 Other than the NFL, however, sports betting is not able to exist legally.
 Though there have been attempts in the past, this is something that Delaware does not seem too keen on changing anytime in the near future.